kelbyludwig/kel.bz/content/post/netfilter.md

 # The Setup

 My router will be a Vagrant VM running Debian.
-TODO(kkl): Provide a link to a Vagrantfile that installs all necessary packages.
 To prepare the VM for kernel module writing the following command should be ran:

 ```